JamshaidAhmedd/Event_Manager/README.md

 - Bookings list is ordered by event date and then by booking ID.
 - Attendees can view published events and book tickets while availability lasts.

 All routes use parameterised queries and server-side validation.
-The interface is styled with Bootstrap and custom CSS located in `public/main.css`.
+The interface is styled with the CoreUI Bootstrap template and custom CSS located in `public/main.css`.